 - 1. Navigate to the Fatalities or Serious Injuries page which enables a view of annual fatalities or annual serious injuries, as well as year to date estimates. - 2.
-Under the Fatalities Map option, you are able to segment fatality or serious injury data by collision type, year, District, or City/County.
+Under the Fatalities Map option, you can segment fatality or serious injury data by collision type, year, District, or City/County.